All We Should Know About Scrum Project Management: the Beginner’s Guide

 - The team commits to the Sprint.
 If not – the features with the lower priority go back into the backlog.

 Product managers and the team members begin to track the progress after the Sprint planning meeting is complete.
-It’s a high time for everybody to remember about helpful and smart task boards.
+It’s high time for everybody to remember helpful and smart task boards.

 Task boards are used to track the progress of the tasks for each feature.
-Everyone who has an access may easily use the columns To Do, Doing, Done and others.
+Everyone who has access may easily use the columns To Do, Doing, Done, and others.